Hebrews Chapter 12

 Run with Endurance

-2. looking away from everything else except1“looking away from everything else except” is one word in Greek with that exact meaning. the author and perfecter of our faith, Jesus, who in exchange for the joy that was set before Him endured the cross, having disregarded its shame, and He has sat down at the right hand of the throne of God.
+2. looking away from everything else except1“looking away from everything else except” is one word in Greek with that exact meaning. the author and perfecter of our faith, Jesus, who in exchange for the joy set before Him endured the cross, having disregarded its shame, and He has sat down at the right hand of the throne of God.

 3. For consider the One who has endured such opposition from sinners against Himself so you won’t grow weary, fainting in your souls.